Asbestos Reporting in US Products Will Resume After Recent EPA Settlement

 Yet, asbestos is a known carcinogen.
 Even when found naturally in the environment, such as in the mines of Montana, exposure to the substance is potentially dangerous.
 As such, public health organizations like the American Public Health Association (APHA), Center for Environmental Health (CEH), Environmental Health Strategies Center (EHSC), Environmental Working Group (EWG), and Safer Chemicals, Healthy Families (SCHF) joined the ADAO as co-plaintiffs.

 Currently, the EPA’s risk evaluation for chrysotile asbestos found a threat to workers and some non-occupational users (such as people with asbestos-contaminated products in their homes).
-For decades, people working in a range of trades inhaled asbestos dust without knowing it.
+For decades, people working in various trades inhaled asbestos dust without knowing it.

 Dangers from a Lack of Asbestos Reporting